landonb/dubs-vim/README.rst

 ------------------

 Are you newish to Vim?
 Dubsacks is a well-documented, curated IDE.

-It includes what I think are some of the best plugins, and it includes a number of custom features to fill in the gaps.
+- It includes what I think are some of the best plugins.

+- It includes a number of custom features to fill in the gaps.

-It's also easy to hack away and to make it your own.
+- It's also easy to hack away and to make it your own.

 Are you oldish to Vim?

-Then you're probably just doing what I like to do, which is to peek at other people's vims.
+- Then you're probably just doing what I like to do, which is to peek at other people's vims.

-You never know what you might find.
+- You never know what you might find.

 Dubsacks uses a lot of third-party scripts and bundles, and all custom Dubsacks code is also packaged as modules,